thedevdojo/auth-website/content/docs/authentication-pages.md

 <include src="docs/auth-page-image.html" page="two-factor"></include><div class="p-5 rounded-b-lg border text-zinc-300 bg-zinc-900 border-zinc-700">If you are using 2FA and the user has enabled 2FA for their account, this is the page they will see after attempting to log in.
 Learn more about <a href="{ url('/docs/config/two-factor-auth') }">Two-Factor Authentication here</a>.</div>

+## Two-Factor Setup

+If you are not utilizing Jetstream, you'll want a way for users to enable two-factor authentication.
+You can do this by directing users to `/user/two-factor-authentication` or you can iframe this page into your app.

+## Logout

+You may also visit the `/auth/logout` route to logout and clear the user session.

 ---

 Next, lets dive into the customizations you can implement in your authentication pages.